Home | Volume 49 | Article number 84

 My thanks go to anyone who has contributed directly or indirectly to the realization of this work.
 My warm acknowledgments to this Moroccan Ministry of health and the entire team of the medical analysis laboratory of Moulay Hassan Hospital in kenitra that have made this work proceed in the best conditions.
 I would especially like to thank the president of the association which helps people with diabetes for its human and professional qualities.

-Table 1: socio-demographic characteristics of patients with diabetes (N=300)
+Table 1: socio-demographic and biologic characteristics of patients with diabetes (N=300)

-Table 3: distribution of complications associated with diabetes according to different bioclinical parameters people with diabetes
+Table 3: distribution of complications associated with diabetes according to different bioclinical parameters of Type 2 diabetes mellitus patients

 Figure 1: distribution of chronic complications in type 2 patients with diabetes